RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-21-rvm-and-parallella-what-a-difference-a-shell-makes.markdown

 ```

-Therefore, it appeared that the Ubuntu/Linux `$PATH` varaible was being ignored.
+Therefore, it appeared that the Ubuntu/Linux `$PATH` variable was being ignored.
 Google led us to consider the shell in use on the Parallella.

 ```bash